My Favourite Waterfalls in the Yorkshire Dales

 Hardraw Force waterfall walk short highest tallest waterfall England Yorkshire Dales map route Hawes

 Hardraw Force waterfall is England’s highest single drop waterfall and surprisingly easy to walk too along a flat path for 5 mins or so – perfect for kids and the elderly!
 You do have to pay to access the waterfall though, via the visitor centre behind the Green Dragon Pub.
-Find out more on exploring Hardraw Force on a short family friendly walk here
+Find out more on exploring Hardraw Force in the link below.

 #3.
 WainWath Force waterfall, in Keld in Upper Swaledale

-Wain Wath Force is a lovely set of waterfalls in the peace and quite of Upper Swaledale, and a perfect spot for wild swimming.
+Wain Wath Force is a lovely set of waterfalls in the peace and quiet of Upper Swaledale, and a perfect spot for wild swimming too.
 You can actually park the car on the road side right next to these waterfalls for a quick dip.
-Find out more on the location of Wain Wath Force here
+Wain Wath Force is near the Yorkshire village of Keld and there are other great waterfalls nearby too, such as Kidson Force.
+There’s a fantastic waterfall walk I like to do in the area which takes in some excellent waterfalls – see link below.

 #4.
 Gordale Scar, near the village of Malham in the Yorkshire Dales